 The next step in our waste management strategy is even closer to home: increasing the amount of waste recycling that happens in the household.
 We know life gets busy and want to make it as easy as possible for you to recycle plastic and our products.

-We also want to support organisations around the world to increase the scale and accessibility of recycling.
+We also want to support organizations around the world to increase the scale and accessibility of recycling.
 In the US we support the Closed Loop Fund, which works to ensure companies, customers, governments and recyclers all play a part in promoting a circular economy.
 They've reached 1.2 million households so far and diverted 100,000 tonnes of waste away from landfill, which we think is a big achievement.

-In Europe, Unilever are working with organisations such as Ceflex to develop better services to collect, sort and reprocess recyclable packaging to reduce waste.
+In Europe, Unilever is working with organizations such as Ceflex to develop better services to collect, sort and reprocess recyclable packaging to reduce waste.
 In the UK, we partnered with Alupro and managed to significantly increase the number of local authorities who would accept cans for recycling from 67% to over 90% — a big increase — as well as campaigning to increase awareness for the people recycling their cans.